-- Hewlett Packard introduced the world’s first pocket scientific calculator, the HP-35 in 1972.
+- Hewlett Packard introduced the world’s first pocket scientific calculator, the HP-35 in this year.

 - Rose Heilbron became the first woman judge at the Old Bailey in London in the United Kingdom in 1972.